SirVer/swiboe/doc/rfcs/000_layered_rpc.md

 stronger ties between plugins though and makes (for example) renaming of RPCs hard.

-Plugins can register an RPC with an `id` and a `priority` with Swiboe by calling `core.new_rpc` RPC.
+Plugins can register an RPC with an `identifier` and a `priority` with Swiboe by calling `core.new_rpc` RPC.

 ## Calling an RPC

-An RPC gets called by a caller either with a full `id` which can only match one or zero RPCs or with a `selector` that matches an arbitrary number of RPCs.
+An RPC gets called by a caller either with a full `identifier` which can only match one or zero RPCs or with a `selector` that matches an arbitrary number of RPCs.
 A `selector` is the prefix of a `name`.
 For example